schoenemeyer/corona_articles/README.md

 ## Simulators

-Gabriel Goh:  Epidemic Calculator   gives an excellent idea why transmission rate need to be reduced to a minimum Even under optimistic eestimations, we will have at least more than 50.000 infections beginning of April.
-The number of infected persons will stay above 30.000 through whole 2020. http://gabgoh.github.io/COVID/index.html?fbclid=IwAR2bJ379biqlvU_hJCViAt8YqSWCKNHuvhK9dWWpWDy-2bD9RA2-jjzfppw
+Gabriel Goh created an interactive epidemic calculator; it gives an excellent idea why transmission rate need to be reduced to a minimum
+Even under optimistic eestimations, we will have at least more than 50.000 infections beginning of April.
+The number of infected persons will stay above 30.000 through whole 2020.
+http://gabgoh.github.io/COVID/index.html?fbclid=IwAR2bJ379biqlvU_hJCViAt8YqSWCKNHuvhK9dWWpWDy-2bD9RA2-jjzfppw

 <img src="https://github.com/schoenemeyer/corona_articles/blob/master/figures/epidemic-calc.JPG" width="780"> <img>